Celebrate Earth Day every day for polar bears by taking our No Idling Challenge—and then speak up for idle-free zones in your community.

 How does this apply to polar bears?
 Saving energy produced by carbon-based fuels reduces our carbon emissions and can slow and even reverse global warming, which causes sea ice to melt.
 Polar bears require sea ice for reaching their prey.
 Without sea ice, polar bears can’t survive.

-Idling can use a quarter to a half-gallon of fuel per hour, depending on engine size and air conditioner use.
-And for each gallon of gas you burn, 20 pounds of heat-trapping CO2 is released into the atmosphere.
+Idling also wastes money!
+An idling engine can use a quarter to a half-gallon of fuel per hour, depending on size and air conditioner use.
+And for each gallon of gas you burn, 20 pounds of heat-trapping CO2 are released into the atmosphere.

 The No Idling Challenge is part of our SOS!
 (Save Our Sea Ice) campaign, a series of celebrations centered around action on climate change.
 It begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.